ffff00-korj/nvim_config/README.md

 * Treesitter
 * Telescope
 * Git intergration
+* God-loved harpoon
-* and more in "lua/core/packer.lua"..
+* And more in "lua/core/packer.lua"..

 # Installation
 ```sh